Back to PART 1 & 6 Complaints

 "The issues in this matter are particular to the applicants.
 There is no question of public importance on which further argument and a decision of the appeal tribunal would be to the public advantage".

-(b) By following the Adjudicator's mistake of believing the Administrative Error to be factual, the SMF would be quite correct in saying that there is no public Interest (allegedly disguised by the SMF to be "public importance") in this matter.
+(b) By following the Adjudicator's mistake of believing the Administrative Error to be factual, the SMF would be quite correct in saying that there is no public Interest (what the SMF describes to be "public importance") in this matter.

 (c) However, in reality this matter is all about a Dishonest Fraud on the QCAT Tribunal and the Applicant tenants based on the above Complaints and the Complains at QCAT Q1363-23.